-It should be emphasized that, although cloud radius is the critical parameter in equations (5) and (6), we have little or no skill in actually predicting what the horizontal dimensions of convective clouds in the atmosphere will be.
-Furthermore, the basic entrainment relationships from which (5) is derived are based on idealized laboratory experiments involving fluids that are quite different from latent-heat driven convective clouds (e.g., see Simpson 1983).
-The validity of these quantitative relationships for atmospheric convection is tenuous at best (Emanuel 1994 p.
+It is emphasized that, although cloud radius is the critical parameter in (5) and (6), we have little or no skill in actually predicting what the horizontal dimensions of convective clouds in the atmosphere will be.
+Furthermore, the basic entrainment relationships from which (5) is derived are based on idealized laboratory experiments involving fluids that are very different from latent-heat-driven convective clouds (e.g., Simpson 1983).
+The validity of these quantitative relationships for atmospheric convection is tenuous, at best (Emanuel 1994, p.
 540).
 Thus, any specific value for cloud radius in (5) should not be taken too literally.
-Rather, application of (5) should be viewed simply as a mechanism to modulate the rate of dilution, and thereby cloud top, condensation rate, etc., in parameterized clouds.
-This is consistent with its use in one of the earliest and most enduring convective parameterizations, the Arakawa and Schubert (1974) scheme.
-In this scheme, R (i.e., the entrainment rate) is systematically manipulated to generate an ensemble of entraining updrafts, such that each model computational level serves as the cloud top for at least one member of the ensemble (Lord 1982).
+Rather, application of (5) should be viewed simply as a mechanism to modulate the rate of dilution, and, thereby, cloud top, condensation rate, and so on, in parameterized clouds.
+This point of view is consistent with its use in one of the earliest and most enduring convective parameterizations, the Arakawa and Schubert (1974) scheme.
+In this scheme, R (i.e., the entrainment rate) is manipulated systematically to generate an ensemble of entraining updrafts, such that each model computational level serves as the cloud top for at least one member of the ensemble (Lord 1982).